 Moreover, in the USOPC's view, the confusion among athletes about the purpose of the informal survey conducted by the Athlete Representatives and a retired athlete on the USSA Board likely resulted in different understandings among community members about how the athlete population viewed Cayard's performance of his role.
 As described above, many athletes had nuanced views of Cayard that, unfortunately, were not clearly communicated to the Athlete Representatives or the USSA Board because of the little information athletes had about the purpose of the survey.
-As a result, it appears that Ruh and Cayard, and some athlete feedback to get rid of Cayard.
-Ruh's and Cayard's ire was directed significantly on the currently competing Athlete Representative likely because of the currently competing Athlete Representative states and currently competing team and the fact that Ruh and Cayard previously voiced objections to currently competing athletes being involved in governance.
+As a result, it appears that Ruh and Cayard, and some athletes wrongly concluded that the Athlete Representatives had somehow manipulated athlete feedback to get rid of Cayard.
+Ruh's and Cayard's ire was directed significantly on the currently competing Athlete Representative likely because of the currently competing Athlete Representative's objection to certain resource allocations to a competing team and the fact that Ruh and Cayard previously voiced objections to currently competing athletes being involved in governance.